Steaxy/automated_ticket_attribution/README.md

 ### Additional features
 - Deploy dev: GitHub Actions workflow triggered by *-dev tags builds/pushes a Docker image to ECR, uploads a deploy bundle to S3, and deploys to the dev EC2 instance via SSM + systemd.
+- Manual run via self-hosted n8n on the EC2: a workflow runs the pipeline on demand through SSH, prevents double-runs with `flock`, streams logs to n8n, and persists them to `/var/log/atta-manual-run.log` (with a “tail last logs” step).
 - Idempotent report sending: scan `output/*.xlsx`, send any report not marked as sent in SQLite (oldest-first by mtime), and only then run the Helpdesk API + LLM pipeline.
 - Log all key steps via Python `logging` and provide a simple terminal progress indicator (spinner).
 - Covered by unit and integration tests and static checks (ruff, mypy).